mcluseau/kpng/backends/ipvsfullstate/doc.md

 1. Add EndpointIP(real server) to IPVS virtual server for ClusterIP
 2. Add EndpointIP to kubeLoopBackIPSet if endpoint is local
+3. Add EndpointIP(real server) to IPVS virtual server for ExternalIP

 ### DeleteService